-Dehydrating is one of the easiest ways to preserve foods, and you can surprisingly dehydrate a lot of different types of foods – even entire meals.
-If your goal with dehydrating is to make foods last a very long time, though, you must store them correctly.
+Dehydrating is one of the easiest ways to preserve foods, and you can surprisingly dehydrate many different types of foods – even entire meals.
+If your goal with dehydrating is to make foods last a very long time, you must store them correctly.

 In this article, we will look at:

 - The shelf lives of dried fruits, veggies, jerky, and mushrooms

 - Expert-Level Food Dehydrating: Tips and Hacks for Drying All Types of Food

 Do Dehydrated Foods Go Bad?

 Yes, dehydrated foods absolutely can go bad.
 While it doesn’t happen as quickly as fresh foods, dehydrated foods can spoil from bacteria, mold, or other microbe contamination.
 Dehydrated foods also can get infested by insects, experience nutrient loss, or absorb bad smells.